 Committed to methodological pluralism and the importance of letting research questions drive the use of research methods, I initiated, co-organized, and co-authored, with Francesca R. Jensenius and Akasemi Newsome, "Fieldwork in Political Science: Encountering Challenges and Crafting Solutions," a symposium in PS: Political Science and Politics on conducting in-depth fieldwork gathering qualitative and quantitative data in developing countries.
 The symposium is also featured in the PS's Virtual Issue: Navigating The Profession: Sage Advice From The Pages Of Ps.

 During summer 2017, I conducted research while based at the National Taiwan University as a visiting professor.
 In 2014 and 2015, I conducted in-depth fieldwork in Asia and Russia.
 I also lectured as a Visiting Professor at the Tecnológico de Monterrey in Mexico in 2014.
-During my academic sabbatical (2012-2013), I conducted research in China, India, and Taiwan with a Residential Research Faculty Fellowship awarded by the Institute of East Asian Studies, U.C.
+During 2012-2014, I conducted research in China, India, and Taiwan with a Residential Research Faculty Fellowship awarded by the Institute of East Asian Studies, U.C.
 Berkeley; and served as Visiting Scholar at the Center for the Study of Law and Society of the U.C.
 Berkeley School of Law and Scholar-in-Residence in the Religion, Politics, and Globalization Program of the Institute of International Studies, U.C.
 Berkeley.